OnalennaRammapatsi/ONARAM970_BCL2302_GroupJustin_OnalennaRammapatsi_FinalCapStone/README.md

 ## Credits

-This web page was created by [Your Name], based on a project from [Some Course or Tutorial].
-The book data is taken from [Some Source], which provides a list of public domain books.
+This web page was created by Onalenna Rammapatsi, based on a project from LMS Content.
+The book data is taken from data.js, which provides a list of public domain books.